Navigating through system

 To send a file/folder to trash instead of permanently removing it, the third

-party library send2trash
+party library send2trash can be used.

 Syntax: send2trash.send2trash('filename.txt')